gabrieltetz/android-penetration-testing-cheat-sheet/README.md

 If the production build is debuggable, it is possible to get the read access rights to the app specific directories as a low-privileged user by leveraging `run-as` command.

 SharedPreferences is unencrypted and backed up by default, and as such, should not contain any sensitive data after user logs out - it should be cleared by calling [SharedPreferences.Editor.clear\(\)](https://developer.android.com/reference/android/content/SharedPreferences.Editor#clear()).
-It is also possible to exclude it from backups by specifying [dataExtractionRules](https://developer.android.com/guide/topics/data/autobackup#include-exclude-android-12) inside AndroidManifest.xml.
+It should also be excluded from backups by specifying [dataExtractionRules](https://developer.android.com/guide/topics/data/autobackup#include-exclude-android-12) inside app's AndroidManifest.xml.

 ## 4. Inspect Files